The Best Tools for Organizing a Custody Case in 2026

 A few tools that didn't make the main list but are worth knowing about:

-• Cloud folders (Google Drive, Dropbox).
+- Cloud folders (Google Drive, Dropbox).
 Useful for storing evidence but not for organizing what happened.
 Pair with one of the tools above.

 Quick decision guide

-• You want voice transcription and don't mind paying more → MyCourtClerk
+- Want voice transcription and don't mind paying more → MyCourtClerk

-• You're working out a parenting schedule → Custody X Change
+- Working out a parenting schedule → Custody X Change

-• You only have a few events and no court date → Spreadsheet
+- Only a few events and no court date → Spreadsheet

 A note on what these tools can't do

-None of these tools — including ours — give you legal advice.
-None of them can tell you whether you have a strong case, what to argue, or what a judge will
+None of these tools, including ours, give you legal advice.
+None of them can tell you whether you have a strong case, what to argue, or what a judge will decide.
+That's what a family-law attorney is for.

 What good case organization does is make working with an attorney faster and cheaper, and make presenting your record clearer.
 A well-organized chronology costs less to review than a shoebox of receipts and a folder of screenshots.
 That's where these tools earn their keep.

 If you're not sure where to start, the free plan on Clearhavn takes about two minutes to set up.
 No credit card.
-Move to something else if it's not
+Move to something else if it's not the fit.
+The point is to start documenting.

 Organize your case into clear, court-ready proof.